 The SOSCIP Consortium invites Ontario-based researchers and industry representatives to contact our team of Industry Academic Development Officers (IADOs) and discuss partnership opportunities and computing platform capabilities.

-- Eastern Ontario (UOttawa, Carleton, Queen’s): Andrew Jones
+- Eastern Ontario (University of Ottawa, Carleton University, Queen’s University): Andrew Jones

-- GTA, downtown (UToronto, OCADU, Seneca College): Nataliya Mykhaylova
+- GTA (University of Toronto, OCAD University, Seneca College): Nataliya Mykhaylova

 - Other regions, non-member institutions: email@example.com